 What To Do if You Are Not Getting Paid

-You should contact an employment lawyer if you are a mortgage employee who is not receiving all pay earned.
+You should contact experienced employment lawyers if you are a mortgage employee who is not receiving all pay earned.
 The lawyer can tell you what you should do regarding your unpaid wages.

 It is also a good idea to find out if this is happening to other people where you work, as well, and not just an isolated incident.
 Employers often pay loan officers the same.
 The employer will take your case more seriously if other mortgage employees are involved.